 The SSC reviewed the golden tilefish stock assessment (SEDAR 66 2020) at their April/May 2021 meeting.
 The SSC found that the assessment addressed the terms of reference appropriately, was conducted using the best scientific information available, was adequate for determining stock status and supporting fishing level recommendations and addressed uncertainty consistent with expectations and available information.
-The SSC applied the ABC Control Rule and recommended ABCs and OFLs for golden tilefish (Table 1.5.1).
+The SSC applied the ABC Control Rule and recommended OFLs and ABCs for golden tilefish (Table 1.5.1).
 Recommendations were in total removals and were adjusted for discards so they are expressed in landings.
+Projections that resulted in the recommendations are included in Appendix L.